Skip to content

 # - Identifies AS-REP roastable accounts (within domain)

-# - Analyzes BloodHound paths
+# - Builds attack steps and analyzes BloodHound paths

 Best Practices